chingu-voyages/voyage-project-tier2-dinosaurs/README.md

     - [ ] A single page application (SPA) or it's equivalent design to provide users with an immersive experience in exploring dinosaurs through a user-friendly interface.

 - Dinosaur Display
-    - [ ] Display dinosaurs' names and corresponding images sourced from the provided JSON file.
+    - [ ] Display dinosaurs' name, weight, height, country, diet and corresponding images sourced from the provided API data.
     - [ ] Each dinosaur entry should be clickable to view full details.

 - Search Component
-    - [ ] Implement a search feature allowing users to search for dinosaurs by name.
+    - [ ] Implement a search feature allowing users to search for dinosaurs by name, weight, height, country and diet.
-    - [ ] Search results should dynamically filter displayed dinosaurs based on the entered name.
+    - [ ] Search results should dynamically filter and sort dinosaurs based on the entered data (name, weight, height, country, diet).

 - Diet Chart Visualization
-    - [ ] Display a chart (pie chart or doughnut chart) illustrating the distribution of general dinosaur diets (e.g., herbivore, carnivore, omnivore) based on provided JSON data.
+    - [ ] Display two charts (pie chart and doughnut chart) illustrating the distribution of general dinosaur diet and type data.
     - [ ] Ensure the chart is visually appealing and informative, providing a clear overview of diet composition.

+- Dinosaur Location Map
+    - [ ] Display the location of a selected dinosaur on a map.
+    - [ ] Upon clicking a dinosaur entry, dynamically fetch and display its geographic location on an interactive map using a mapping API (e.g., Google Maps).

 - Dinosaur Details View
     - [ ] Enable users to view full details of a selected dinosaur upon clicking its entry.
-    - [ ] Details should include additional information sourced from the JSON file such as:
+    - [ ] Details should include additional information sourced from the API data such as:
         - name
         - imageSrc
         - typeOfDinosaur